cecio/USBvalve/README.md

 </p>

+- solder a USB female port in `USBH` area.
+This is for version `A`, but there is a version for USB `Micro-B` as well if you prefer
 - place the Raspberry Pi Pico on the silk screen on the front
 - you don't need to solder all the PINs.
 Just the following:
   - D4 and D5 (left side)